 The years of the First World War were difficult for Marie Anne as she had relatives on both sides of the conflict, and she refused to cut her ties to her German relations.
 During these years, she and her daughters all worked in military hospitals.
 One soldier would later recall, “Always when I think of it, with which Maria Anna and Marie Adelaide ensured our care… we lived in the illusion that we were being cared for by our own mothers, what wonderful teachers of humanity… we alone knew the work, which they carried out in the office of the field marshall.”

 Marie Anne’s and Marie-Adélaïde’s pro-German stance during the war would cost them dearly.
 Marie-Adélaïde was forced to abdicate in favour of her younger sister Charlotte, while Marie Anne was asked to leave the Grand Duchy.
 Marie Anne took her four other daughters to Hohenburg, where she set up court.
 All four ended up marrying German princes.
 However, she did not like the Hohenzollerns and refused to let Crown Prince Wilhelm past her veranda when he came to call.
 She also despised the Nazis and once spat on a statue of Adolf Hitler which was being guarded by a soldier.

 The Second World War forced Marie Anne to join her daughter Charlotte and her family in exile in the United States.
 While there, she was diagnosed with stomach cancer and underwent surgery.
 However, the disease had already spread, and Marie Anne died in exile on 31 July 1942.
 She was initially interred in St. Patrick’s Cathedral in New York City.
-Her body was brought back home in 1947, and she was buried beside her husband at the Notre-Dame Cathedral in Luxembourg city.1
+Her body was brought back home in 1947, and she was buried in the Notre-Dame Cathedral in Luxembourg city.1